 - The employee must provide written consent to the coverage.

 There’s no exception to these rules if the key person is the business owner.
 If the business owner is the key person, he or she should still sign a form providing consent for the policy.
 Your insurer will usually provide you with an Employer Notice and Consent Form to obtain the necessary consent.

 We always recommend checking with your tax professional and lawyer to determine what will work best for your business.
 Note that these same notice and consent requirements do not apply for key man disability insurance.

-A business typically cannot deduct premiums for key man life insurance on its tax return.
+Key man life insurance is not generally tax deductible.
 The IRS rule is that “you generally cannot deduct the premiums on any life insurance policy, endowment contract, or annuity contract if you are directly or indirectly a beneficiary.
 The disallowance applies without regard to whom the policy covers.”
 Find out more info at IRS.gov.
 Note, however, that if you choose to purchase disability coverage on a key person, you may be able to deduct those premiums.

 The Bottom Line